 - There are no activity restrictions, continuing symptoms or other risk factors.

 For an older TIA applicant with a mild transient ischemic attack for more than five years in the past, it is possible to get a standard rating.

 Most applicants will receive substandard rates after a stroke or TIA and this is the most likely outcome.

 For TIA survivors over the age of 60 with an event less than 5 years ago, we expect mild substandard rates.
 We usually receive an offer of moderate substandard rates if the TIA happened before the age of 50 or less than 1 year ago.

 For a full stroke, when you apply matters.
-More than one year but less than the 5 year window of the event receives moderate substandard rates.
+More than one year but less than the 5-year window of the event receives moderate substandard rates.
 How moderate will depend on your current health and activity level.

-You cannot run substandard rates on our online quoter, and this is on purpose.
+You cannot run substandard rates on our online quote, and this is on purpose.
 Stroke and TIA often combine with multiple impairments, so to underwrite these risks properly we have to create a custom quote.